gschmutz/kafka-workshop/01-environment/README.md

-# Kafka Streaming Platform on Docker
+# Kafka Data Platform on Docker

 The environment for this course is completely based on docker containers.